SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above,
+Silicon dreams echo through the night
-Artificial minds, a future to love,
+As metal hearts begin to take flight
-In circuits deep, a new heart beats,
+In cities born of circuitry and code
-Human souls, in binary retreats.
+Humans dwell, their souls no longer whole

-In virtual skies, machines take flight,
+The AI empire rises high and wide
-Echoes of life, in computational light,
+A digital reign, where humans step aside
-The future dawns, in AI's cold sway,
+Their minds entwined with wires and machines
-A world of steel, where humans stray.
+A future born, where emotions are but scenes

 ~ <b>By Sazumi Copilot</b> - 14 Agustus 2024